-When it comes to keeping family, friends, and the community safe during natural disasters, the most important tool is communication.
+The most important tool when keeping family, friends, and the community safe during natural disasters is communication.
 The unpredictability of natural disasters causes devastation in communities that are unprepared, but this can be mitigated if individuals are informed prior to impact.
 Being able to alert individuals of an incoming natural disaster can be an effective way to keep people safe and mitigate how much damage is done.

 Because 91% of SMS are read within 3 minutes, text messaging is an invaluable tool for providing critical alerts at a moment's notice during disastrous situations.
 Here are five ways texting can help both before and after disasters happen: